IntelliJ Data Exporter for lengthy Oracle CLOBs

 CLOB Data Extractor

 JetBrains provides documentation to help you write your custom extractor.
-First of all, let's start with our own parameters defining separators and the number of characters after which we will call the concatenation:
+First of all, let's start with our own parameters defining separators and the number of characters after which we will put the concatenation.
+Let's also define some tricky characters to provide support for sqlplus:

 MAX_STRING_SIZE = 2000